 These salmon and sweet potato cakes are packed with nutrition and flavor!
 Enjoy them as a sandwich or a la carte.
 With a small amount of effort, you’ll make a meal your family is sure to love.

-- 1 large sweet potato, peeled and cut into small chunks
+- 1 large sweet potato, cooked and mashed* (about 1 cup)

 - 1 tablespoon seafood seasoning (recommended: Old Bay)

 - 1 1/2 cups whole wheat crackers, crushed into crumbs